The Short Version

 - Excess losses carry forward indefinitely - no expiration

-Timing matters: evaluate your loss harvesting in mid-to-late December after you know your year's gains.
-Don't sell positions you might still win just for the tax benefit.
+Timing matters.
+Look at your loss harvesting in mid-to-late December, once you know your year's gains.
+Don't dump a position you might still win just for the tax break.

 Part 6 - International Tax Treatment Quick Reference